GetStream/stream-js/test/README.md

 # Coverage

 We like to see that the metrics being generated are actually covered by tests.
-To generate the coverage report you can run ``npm run coverage``, this will invoke the nodejs istanbul coverage reporter and store its output in ``/coverage``.
+To generate the coverage report you can run ``yarn run coverage``, this will invoke the nodejs istanbul coverage reporter and store its output in ``/coverage``.

 Coverage is also tracked by [coveralls.io](https://coveralls.io/github/GetStream/stream-js).
 Note, however, that Travis does not enforce coverage.
 It will not fail the test run if you don't have 100% coverage.